 “What a thought,” someone said one evening.
 “If Thompson gets captured, he will get the whole North Vietnamese Army high, and the war will be over tomorrow.”

 As it turned out, Thompson left Saigon for Hong Kong long before the evacuation, and Rolling Stone had to send in another reporter to cover the story.
 “This bull shit is going to last forever.
-I’ve got rigorous shopping to do,” he told me before he left for the airport.
+I’ve got rigorous shopping to do,” he told me before leaving for the airport.

 Thompson’s assessment notwithstanding, Ambassador Martin did not want to be accused of cutting and running.
 Until the last few hours, he was convinced there could have been some negotiated, equitable settlement that would allow a smooth transition of power.
 It is possible today to forgive Martin for his muddled thinking—especially in light of the revelations contained in the book “In Retrospect: The Tragedy and Lessons of Vietnam” published in 1995 by one of the architects of America’s involvement in Vietnam, former Defense Secretary Robert McNamara.